msonnberger/pusher-http-edge/README.md

 - headers - object with request headers indexed by lowercase header names
 - rawBody - string with the WebHook request body

-Since neither Node.js nor express provide the body in the request, your application needs to read it and assign to the request object.
-See examples/webhook_endpoint.js for a simple webhook endpoint implementation using the express framework.

 Headers object must contain following headers:

 - x-pusher-key - application key, sent by Channels